Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 * [Podupti.me](http://podupti.me/) - similar service to PodUp, run by the fine folks at diasp.org.
 * [Pod Ranking](http://diaspora.wk3.org/) - also incorporating encryption and legal details, run by Christophe of wk3.org
+* [Active Pods](https://diapod.net/active/) - A listing based on analysis of server access logs rather than performance metrics.

 If there is an unbroken image next to the pod name in the list below, the pod is probably online at the moment.